Antbulakh/Checklists_for_FBform/README.md

-# Checklists_for_FBform Here is the file whith my checklists for testing FB form
+# Checklists_for_FBform In this repository there is the file whith my checklists for testing FB form.